nexusformat/definitions/manual/source/classes/base_classes/cgms-structure.rst

 Finally, the following base classes allow data processing software to document its input parameters and to summarize its performance statistics:

-    :ref:`NXprogram`:
-        A named and version of a program of library/component.

     :ref:`NXcs_filter_boolean_mask`:
         A boolean mask.